Junior dos Santos: Debut (2008–2010)

 Dos Santos debuted for the UFC on 25 October 2008 at UFC 90.
-Considered a major underdog, he knocked out top contender Fabrício Werdum at a minute and twenty seconds of the first round, earning himself a "Knockout of the Year" award.
+Considered a major underdog, he knocked out top contender Fabricio Werdum at a minute and twenty seconds of the first round, earning himself a "Knockout of the Year" award.

 Returning on 21 February 2009 at UFC 95 he fought promotional newcomer Stefan Struve, defeating him at fifty-four seconds of the first round by knockout.

 On 19 September 2009, Dos Santos continued his winning streak and defeated Mirko Cro Cop at UFC 103.
 During the third round Dos Santos dominated Cro Cop in the clinch with knee strikes and punches.
 A knee from the clinch and a right uppercut apparently caused damage to Mirko's left eye, causing him to submit verbally.

 UFC 108 scheduled a fight between Dos Santos and Gabriel Gonzaga.
 However, Gonzaga pulled out of the bout on 25 November 2009 due to a staph infection.
 Instead, on 2 January 2010, Dos Santos fought Gilbert Yvel, winning the fight via TKO at two minutes and seven seconds of the first round.

 Dos Santos faced Gabriel Gonzaga on 21 March 2010 at UFC Live: Vera vs. Jones.
 He won the fight via knockout in the first round, earning him his second "Knockout of the Night" award.